JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * Inputs and Outputs
    * UTXO - The balance of a bitcoin address is the unspent Transaction Outputs pointing to that address.
 Outputs from other transactions pointing to a given address.
 UTXO = curl https://blockchain.info/unspent?active=1JCe8z4jJVNXSjohjM4i9Hh813dLCNx2Sy
-   * Bitcoin is analogous to how cash moves around a system, rather than balances in a bank account
+   * Bitcoin is analogous to how hard cash (pound notes) moves around the economy, rather than balances in a bank account
    * There is no balance held on the blockchain, the balance for an account (e.g. address) is *derived* from the UTXOs
 * New transaction:
    * Built from one or more inputs (outputs from previous transactions)  . e.g. composed of loose change
-   * The output(s) of this transactions are inputs into target address.
+   * The output(s) of this transactions are inputs into a nominated target address (or addresses).
    * The bitcoin wallet software would reference UTXOs from previous transactions as intputs into the new transaction
    * Encumberance (need to be digital singed by target address in order to be respent)
    * If inputs are larger than transaction size then an output is generated to return payment back to sending address